 Training: Dates are set and published under Events on the website.
 Going to keep classes small at around 4 or 5 with practice days the day after a class.
 Practice days are not listed on the calendar.
-Wright mentioned we may need to move trailer in a couple years due to tidal encroachment and he called the county to see if they were going to do something about the beach erosion.

 Events for 2021:

-Wind Ceremony: TBA
+May: Wind Ceremony: TBA

-April: Stephen C. Smith Memorial Regatta: April 24-25 (or TBA)
+June: Stephen C. Smith Memorial Regatta: June 11–13, 2021.

 August: Rum ‘n’ Root Beer: August 8, need a chair

 October: Endless Summer: October 16-17 and Atlanta Fall Classic: October 23-24

 November: Presnell’s: November 18-22